 White House spokesman Jay Carney reiterated the point, saying that while the administration’s hearts go out to Weinstein and his family, “we cannot and will not negotiate with al Qaeda.”

-Ayman al-Zawahiri, leader of the terror network, listed eight demands that he said, if met, would result in Weinstein’s release.
+Ayman al-Zawahiri, leader of the al Qaeda terror network, listed eight demands that he said, if met, would result in Weinstein’s release.
 The demands related to issues in the Middle East, Pakistan, Afghanistan and Somalia.

 “It is important that you accept these demands and act quickly and don’t delay,” Weinstein said in the video posted Sunday.
-He made references to Obama’s daughters and to his own children.

 Toner said that U.S. officials had not corroborated the video and could not say with certainty that the man in the video is Weinstein.